samelinux/rlTutorial2022/README.md

 - [main.c](main.c)

   We added field of view reset and calculation inside the main loop.
-This refresh the player field of view after each action giving us the opportunity to explore the map instaed of having it fully visible from the start.
+This refresh the player field of view after each action giving us the opportunity to explore the map instead of having it fully visible from the start.

 - [map.c](map.c)